lnxjedi/gopherbot/doc/Environment-Variables.md

 * `GOPHER_TASK_NAME` - the name of the running task
 * `GOPHER_NAMESPACE_EXTENDED` - the extended namespace (minus the branch), if any
 * `GOPHER_RUN_INDEX` - the run number of the job
+* `GOPHER_WORKSPACE` - the initial working directory when jobs are run

 In addition, the `localbuild` GopherCI builder sets the following environment variables that can be used to modify pipelines:
 * `GOPHERCI_REPO` - the repository being built